How to sell ebooks and more of them, is what every author asks.

 I have been self-publishing for so long now that it is hard to remember when I started.
 But during all these years I have always been, or at least tried to be, a proponent of open publishing.
 By this I mean, having my ebooks available on as many retailers as possible.

 I have done them all.
 Not only Smashwords and Draft2Digital and their aggregated retailers such as Apple, B&N and Kobo, but also smaller retailers and online publishers.
 I have even given Google Play a fair run too.

 Sure, I have been in and out of KDP Select exclusivity, so I have had some ebooks available on Amazon KU only at certain times, but I have almost always had the majority of my ebooks available on as many retailers as possible.

 But one can’t escape the fact – Amazon sells more ebooks.

-It’s a tough truth, but in all honesty, only Amazon knows how to sell ebooks.
+It’s a tough truth, but in all honesty, it seems that only Amazon knows how to consistently sell ebooks.